skade/skade.me/source/drafts/this-year-in-users-skade-media.html.markdown

 ## Books

 I haven't read a lot of prose this year, mostly Alastair Reynolds _On The Steel Breeze_.
-If you are into hard scifi, it is recommendable as any of his books, but it is not special.
+If you are into hard scifi, it is recommendable as any of his books, but not special.
 It was striking that I only figured out that it is the middle part of a trilogy after reading the book.
 I didn't feel like missing out.
 The story rises and falls with your interest in stories about clones that can resynchronise their memories with lightyears in between them (yes, with year-long delay, thats a major part of the story).
 Also, as many of Reynolds stories, the story spans multiple decades.

 I read Kahnemanns "Fast thinking, Slow Thinking", which was interesting, but I have not much to add about the book.